 3-9 month F*** fund

-Once the emergency fund and debt is paid off, then you can tackle the fund that helps you to free yourself.
+While tackling debt if you have it, the next step is to build the fund that helps you to free yourself.
 This could be from work, a partner, or a dodgy landlord.
 Whatever it is, you never know when money like this will come in handy.

 I wish that when I broke up with my ex I had money like this saved.
 It would have helped me to get back on my feet so much faster, without incurring so much debt!